Crisis of Disappearing Christian Women and Girls Escalates in Egypt–As Police Do Little to Help

 These are not isolated incidents.
 Many go without being officially reported, since some families don’t even file a report for fear of bringing shame on their family.
 In other cases, police don’t bother to investigate.
 In 2014, the Egyptian Association of Victims of Abduction and Enforced Disappearances reported that from 2011 to 2014, approximately 550 Coptic Christian girls and women had disappeared in the country (#17 on the World Watch List).

-Many families of Coptic girls who have gone missing believe they were kidnapped by Islamic extremists in an attempt to forcibly make them convert to Islam.
+Many families of Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. girls who have gone missing believe they were kidnapped by Islamic extremists in an attempt to forcibly make them convert to Islam.

 The husband of Christine Lami, Bahaa Girgis, recounts the days leading up to and after her disappearance.
 He says his wife was forced to convert to Islam.